Norway island wants to be world's first time-free zone

 (CNN) — Don't you wish those long summer days could last forever?
 An island in northern Norway is campaigning to do just that.

-With the northern hemisphere's summer solstice just around the corner on June 21, Sommarøy -- meaning "Summer Island" -- wants to swap its watches for flower garlands and declare itself the world's first time-free zone.
+With the Northern Hemisphere's summer solstice just around the corner on June 21, Sommarøy -- meaning "Summer Island" -- wants to swap its watches for flower garlands and declare itself the world's first time-free zone.

 On this island in West Tromsø, north of the Arctic Circle, the sun doesn't set from May 18 right through to July 26, a full 69 days.

-The locals, having endured the long Polar Night from November to January, when the sun doesn't rise at all, make the most of these precious months, with no regard to conventional timekeeping.
+The locals, having endured the long polar night from November to January, when the sun doesn't rise at all, make the most of these precious months, with no regard to conventional timekeeping.

 "There's constantly daylight, and we act accordingly," says islander Kjell Ove Hveding in a statement.
 "In the middle of the night, which city folk might call '2 a.m.,' you can spot children playing soccer, people painting their houses or mowing their lawns, and teens going for a swim."